kennux/jcubicworld/README.md

 Entities
 ------------------
-Entity positions always...
-ALWAYS point to the bottom center position of it's collision box.
+Entity positions ALWAYS point to the bottom center position of it's collision box.
 If you access entity position or rotation use the getter and setter method!
 Otherwise it is not guaranteed that the values will be updated correctly.